 Equal, Safe and Strong demonstrates our organisational commitment to achieving sustainable gender equality within our workplace, for the benefit of our people and the community.

 The Equal, Safe and Strong Gender Equality Action Plan 2022–2024 recognises, outlines and draws on the supportive and specific roles of diverse stakeholders and partners for its implementation.

 Victoria Police respectfully acknowledges the Traditional Owners of the country throughout Victoria.

-We pay our respects to Elders, past, present and emerging and continue to recognise and embrace the fact that Aboriginal People are connected to the oldest, continuous culture and history.
+We pay our respects to Elders, past, present and emerging and continue to recognise and embrace the fact that Aboriginal People are connected to the oldest, continuous history.

 Victoria Police proudly acknowledges Victorian Aboriginal people as the first peoples and Traditional Owners, Custodians and caretakers of the land and water on which we rely.

 We acknowledge and respect that Aboriginal communities are steeped in traditions and customs built on incredibly disciplined social and cultural obligations.
 These social and cultural obligations have sustained up to 65,000 years of existence.